 Surely the energy used to wash them can't be eco-friendly?

 It' always worth remembering that there is pre- and post-consumer energy to be considered in every manufacturing process.
 By that, we mean that energy is used to produce and dispose of the nappies before and after you have brought them home and thrown them in the bin.
 Whilst it's hard to find official, up-to-date statistics on this, it would seem the general consensus is that disposables use 5 times as much energy as reusables in their complete lifecycle.

 Not to mention, that as a consumer you can also choose where your electricity comes from, such as by installing solar panels or switching to a renewable electricity supplier to further help the environment - but this isn't essential!
 I couldn't find anything to suggest that disposable nappy companies use renewable electricity to manufacture their nappies.

 And don't worry, I have gone into detail about the household energy costs of cloth nappies below!

 It's pretty clear that reusables win all-around, and once adjusted to, they're really no more work each week than popping to the shops for a pack of disposable nappies.
-If you're interested in learning more about reusables, then download our Free eBook "The Ultimate Cloth Nappy Guide" to learn the in's and out's of reusables, and follow us over on Instagram for more tips & tricks!
+Fancy learning more about reusables and what you need to get started?
+Head over to our advice blog to become a cloth nappy expert!